-In later years, Apex received more prefabricated houses, but the presence of the rehabilitation centre became the original cornerstone of the community.
-Built in 1956, the rehabilitation centre, also called the Transit Centre, was intended to assist Inuit and their families returning from southern hospitals and sanatoria.
-Treatment options for TB and other diseases had decreased mortality rates, but more people were sent home with chronic conditions resulting from earlier contagions.
-People listed as living at the centre in 1958 included eight families or individuals, for a total of 27 people from Kimmirut, Frobisher Bay, Arctic Bay, Resolute, and Quebec.
+In later years, Apex received more prefabricated houses were constructed in Apex, but it was the rehabilitation centre that became the cornerstone of the community.
+Built in 1956, the rehabilitation centre, also called the Transit Centre, was expected to assist Inuit and their families returning from southern hospitals and sanatoria.
+Treatment options for TB and other diseases had decreased the death rate, but more people were living with chronic conditions resulting from earlier contagions.
+People listed as living at the centre in 1958 included eight families or individuals, for a total of twenty-seven people from Kimmirut, Frobisher Bay, Arctic Bay, Resolute, Arctic Bay, and Quebec.
 Of these, more than half were children.
 In addition to a residential program and a transient centre for people waiting for yearly flights that would allow them to move back permanently to their home communities, the rehabilitation centre provided classes and workshops to teach typing, sewing, carving, carpentry, and cooking.
 The rehabilitation centre operated until 1965.

 Several people spoke to QIA researchers and to the Commissioner of the QTC about the arrival of people in Iqaluit for medical reasons.
-Iqaluk Juralak, who was originally from Coral Harbour (on Southampton Island), explained that she moved with her husband and child to Apex after the government told them to move for treatment of her husband's heart condition.
+Iqaluk Juralak, who was originally from Salliit, explained that she moved with her husband and child to Apex after the government told them to move for treatment of her husband's heart condition.
 The family left everything behind before boarding the C. D. Howe in July 1959.
 They only arrived in Iqaluit in September after going all the way to Resolute and back.
-When her family finally got to the house promised to them in Apex, it was completely empty, and they had no means to buy furnishings or other necessities.
+When her family finally got to the house promised to them in Apex, it was completely empty and they had no means to buy furnishings or other necessities.